MarcusWolschon/osmeditor4android/README.md

 ## Contributing

 If you're interested in this project, you're welcome to help improving it.
 We need UI designers, [translators](TRANSLATIONS.md), and of course Java programmers.
-Join now!
-Join our [mailing list][mailinglist] or write to marcus@wolschon.biz.
+See the [build documentation](BUILDING.md) for more information.

 ## What is Vespucci?

-* An offline (once you have downloaded data) editor for OpenStreetMap
+* An on- and offline editor for OpenStreetMap
 * Runs on mobile devices using the Android platform
 * Functionality:
     * Create and edit new nodes and ways